 Many people, especially after the 2016 presidential election, felt as if they needed to “check out” from politics.
-And often, keeping up with politics can just feel impractical when in days filled with meetings, lunches and other personal commitments.
-But thanks to new ways to consume news, such as podcasting and email blasts, its easier than ever to stay informed.
+And often, keeping up with politics can just feel impractical when days are filled with meetings, lunches and other personal commitments.
+But thanks to new ways to consume news, such as podcasting and email blasts, it’s easier than ever to stay informed.

 Consider this your guide on how to stay involved in the news, even when it might feel like you don’t have the time or the energy.
-Here’s three easy ways to stay informed on the issues.
+Here are three easy ways to stay informed on the issues:

-“The Daily” usually offers in depth coverage of one story, with a couple of the other important headlines tacked on at the end.
+“The Daily” usually offers in-depth coverage of one story, with a couple of the other important headlines tacked on at the end.
 The podcast episodes are always compelling and well-produced, offering a detailed account of an important story of the day.
-The episodes, however, tend to be longer, around 20 or 30 minutes.
+Each episode, however, tends to be longer, around 20 or 30 minutes.
 But if your morning routine looks like mine, you have the time, and the episodes tend to be the perfect length for the commute to work or class.

 #2 NPR One